L-A-F-987/BruGenie/README.md

 ### VL53L4CD Time Of Flight
 - The TOF sensor code was adopted from the driver provided by [ST Microelctronics](https://github.com/stmicroelectronics), which can be sourced [here](https://www.st.com/en/imaging-and-photonics-solutions/vl53l4cd.html#documentation).

+## Future Work

+The future work for this project would be to integrate the threading of both the dispensing and tofs to remove the need for user input when volume measurement is done.
+Addtionally a microswitch could be implemented to detect the presence of a mug.
+Additionally, the coffee could be heat and grided as part of the mehcanism.